Eurabia conspiracy theory: Netherlands

 In 2008, journalist Arthur van Amerongen described Molenbeek as "Brussels: Eurabia".
 Despite alleging that writer Wim van Rooy had already coined the phrase, Amerongen faced severe peer and media criticism for endorsing the conspiracy theory.
 After the November 2015 Paris attacks and discovery of a Brussels ISIL terror cell, photojournalist Teun Voeten agreed with Amerongen's description, calling the municipality an "ethnic and religious enclave".

-Party for Freedom leader Geert Wilders, who serves in the Dutch House of Representatives, has openly stated that "if we do not stop Islamification now, Eurabia and Netherabia will just be a matter of time."
-A supporter of the conspiracy theory, Wilders believes Muslim immigration to Europe is being driven by an agreement between the European Union and Islamic countries.
-He has delivered speeches in the Dutch parliament about Eurabia.
+Party for Freedom leader Geert Wilders has stated that "if we do not stop Islamification now, Eurabia and Netherabia will just be a matter of time."
+Wilders claims that Muslim immigration to Europe is driven by agreements between the European Union and Islamic countries.
+In the 2023 Dutch general election, Wilders's Party for Freedom won a plurality of seats in the House of Representatives, leading to the formation of a right-wing coalition government in 2024 that prioritized strict curbs on asylum and immigration.

 Norway

 In 2008, Peder Are Nøstvold Jensen, writing under his pseudonym Fjordman, published Defeating Eurabia.
-The book contends that one in three babies born in France are from a Muslim-background, and that there are hundreds of "Muslim ghettos" following Sharia law in the country, which Fjordman believes will either be overrun or face an impending civil war.
+The book contends that one in three babies born in France are from a Muslim background, and that there are hundreds of "Muslim ghettos" following Sharia law in the country, which Fjordman believes will either be overrun or face an impending civil war.

 2083: A European Declaration of Independence, the manifesto of Anders Behring Breivik, the perpetrator of the 2011 Norway attacks, includes a lengthy discussion of and support for the "Eurabia" theory.
 It also contains several articles on the Eurabia theme by Bat Ye'or and Fjordman.
 As a result, the theory received widespread mainstream media attention following the attacks.
 In the verdict against Breivik, the court said that "many people share Breivik's conspiracy theory, including the Eurabia theory.
-The court finds that very few people, however, share Breivik's idea that the alleged "Islamization" should be fought with terror."
+The court finds that very few people, however, share Breivik's idea that the alleged 'Islamization' should be fought with terror."

-Breivik has later stated that he previously had exploited "counterjihad" rhetoric in order to protect "ethno-nationalists", thereby instead launching a media drive against what he deemed "anti-nationalist counterjihad"-supporters.
+Breivik later stated that he previously had exploited "counterjihad" rhetoric in order to protect "ethno-nationalists", thereby instead launching a media drive against what he deemed "anti-nationalist counterjihad" supporters.

 United Kingdom

-The theories presented by David Pryce-Jones in Betrayal: France, the Arabs, and the Jews (2008) and Theodore Dalrymple in The New Vichy Syndrome: Why European Intellectuals Surrender to Barbarism (2011) share a common premise: that a rapid demographic shift in Europe has been deliberately engineered by European politicians and civil servants, and will lead to a Muslim majority which will have an unchanging, hostile attitude toward their host nations.
-Other premises, such as acquiring the compliance of or control over bureaucracies, intelligentsias and European political leaders are frequent.
+The theories presented by David Pryce-Jones in Betrayal: France, the Arabs, and the Jews (2008) and Theodore Dalrymple in The New Vichy Syndrome: Why European Intellectuals Surrender to Barbarism (2011) share a common premise: that a rapid demographic shift in Europe has been deliberately engineered by European politicians and civil servants, and will lead to a Muslim majority hostile toward host nations.
+Related themes, including the alleged subversion of bureaucracies, the intelligentsia, and political leaders, are frequent in this literature.

+British counter-jihad figures, including Tommy Robinson (Stephen Yaxley-Lennon) and groups like Britain First, repeatedly used Eurabia concepts to depict Muslims as an invading demographic force.
+In 2024, researchers reporting to the UK Parliament identified Eurabia and replacement narratives as major drivers of the 2024 United Kingdom riots, where online misinformation about Muslim migrants led to violent attacks on mosques and hotels housing asylum seekers.